When is the 2014 Festival?

 Festival Day Activities: Other Activities on Festival Day will be loads of fun!
 There will be entertainment throughout the day, as well as a tent with children’s activities.
 Delicious food and treats will be available from local vendors.
 Don't miss our new Pick-Your-Prize Raffle, along with the ever-popular 50-50 Raffle.
 Bring friends, family, and lawn chairs, and plan on a rousing day!

-Why do we have the festival?
+Why do we hold the festival?
 The Lake Champlain Dragon Boat Festival is all about the community coming together to raise money for charity.
 This year Dragonheart Vermont is again raising money to support Survivorship NOW, which provides cancer survivors with resources, tools, and support to enhance their recovery after their medical treatment is completed.

 Are race fees tax deductible?
-Race fees for The Lake Champlain Dragon Boat Festival do not constitute a charitable contribution or donation for tax purposes, because you receive both goods (a Festival shirt and medal) and services (participation in 2 or more races and a coached practice session) in exchange for those fees.
+Race fees for The Lake Champlain Dragon Boat Festival do not constitute a charitable contribution for tax purposes, because you receive both goods (a Festival shirt and medal) and services (participation in 2 or more races and a coached practice session) in exchange for those fees.

 Tax Information you might want: The Lake Champlain Dragon Boat Festival is run under the auspices of Dragonheart Vermont, a 501 (c) 3 charitable organization.
 Our Federal I.D. # is: 20-1199994.